garrison0/philterms/content/about.md

 We follow the [Google Developer Documentation Style Guide](https://developers.google.com/style/) and we target a **high-school reading level**.

-Philosophy Terms accompanies the [Stanford Encyclopedia of Philosophy](https://plato.stanford.edu/) - it doesn't replace it.
+We aim to accompany the [Stanford Encyclopedia of Philosophy](https://plato.stanford.edu/).